Laurence Fox suspended by GB News over comments on Dan Wootton show

 “We seek to tackle the issue and not the person, which I intend to stress again on air tonight.”

+And then a response which said: “You can imagine them freaking out in the gallery!!!!!”

-Ms Evans, a former producer at LBC, shared a clip of the comments on social media site X, formerly known as Twitter, with the caption: “Laurence Fox just did a whole speech on GB News on why men apparently won’t shag me?” which has been viewed more than five million times as of Wednesday morning.
+Ms Evans, a former producer at LBC, shared a clip of the comments on social media site X, formerly known as Twitter, where her handle is @AvaSantina, with the caption: “Laurence Fox just did a whole speech on GB News on why men apparently won’t shag me?” which has been viewed more than five million times as of Wednesday morning.

 In a follow-up tweet to her nearly 100,000 followers she added that the footage made her feel “physically sick”.